waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### A. Active Quests & Blockers
 *   **Mahogany Town Gym Block:** A Fisher is blocking the gym entrance.
 Hypothesis: I must find and speak to Lance at the Lake of Rage to progress the story.
 *   **Team Rocket Hideout:** Find the boss and use the passwords to disrupt their radio signal operation.
 The entrance is a secret stairway in the Mahogany Mart, revealed by interacting with the Pharmacist.
+The entrance is a secret stairway in the Mahogany Mart, revealed by interacting with the Pharmacist.
 *   **RED SCALE Investigation:** Mr. Pokémon is the primary person of interest.
 *   **Heal the Sick Miltank (Route 39):** Needs 'lots of BERRIES'.